YFLooi/testNextjs/README.md

 "scripts": {
     "dev": "next dev -p 3100",
 },
 "-p" is the port flag.
-The default port is 3000, which is created by using "next dev" instead
+The default port is 3000, which is created by specifying:
+"dev":"next dev"

+SEO: Using next-seo
+Done only with main landing page used in index.js
+SEO configurations in next-seo.config.js